-Figure 3. (a) Model for ordering of truncated hard-sphere core/shell particles in a wetting layer in a close-packed 6-fold arrangement. (b) Model for ordering of hard-sphere core/shell particles in a close-packed 6-fold arrangement. (c) Model schematics for visualizing the arrangement of core/shell particles in a hexagonally defined 6-fold (close-packed) arrangement.
+Figure 3: (a) Model for ordering of truncated hard-sphere core/shell particles in a wetting layer in a close-packed six-fold arrangement. (b) Model for ordering of hard-sphere core/shell particles in a close-packed six-fold arrangement. (c) Model schematics for visualizing the arrangement of core/shell particles in a hexagonally defined six-fold (close-packed) arrangement.

-visualizes the structure of a close-packed layer of spherical particles with 6-fold symmetry.
-Assuming this structure and utilizing the core/ shell diameters determined from SANS along with the bulk SLD values of the FF components, the SLD of a dense layer can be calculated for different water concentrations in the ligands and interstitial voids and compared to the fitting parameters extracted from the data.
+(CP) layering by calculations of the SLD assuming fractional packing.
+Fig. 3 (c, top) visualizes the structure of a close-packed layer of spherical particles with six-fold symmetry.
+Assuming this structure and utilizing the core/shell diameters determined from SANS along with the bulk SLD values of the FF components, the SLD of a dense layer can be calculated for different water concentrations in the ligands and interstitial voids and compared to the fitting parameters extracted from the data.
 For this calculation, in the case of M1, the ligand shells above and below the tangent planes of spherical particles in the wetting layer were excluded and fitted as separate layers, while for M2 the SLDs of all components present in the layer, including core and shell material as well as solvent, are averaged over the total thickness of the layer.
 The thickness of this first wetting layer is found in good agreement with the NPs size for all experiments performed in this work.
-The SLD value for an ideal CP monolayer of NPs falls between the SLD values calculated assuming shell material or water in the interstitial voids.21 The two scenarios provide an upper and lower limit for a layer to be CP.
+The SLD value for an ideal CP monolayer of NPs falls between the SLD values calculated assuming shell material or water in the interstitial voids.
+The two scenarios provide an upper and lower limit for a layer to be CP.
 Layers with a SLD outside this range are called loose packed (LP).
-Note that LP layers may be either layers of particles of lower density (surface coverage) or patches of densely packed particles separated by uncovered areas.21 As the coherence length of the neutrons along the surface is on the order of micrometers, these two scenarios cannot be distinguished.
-In addition, the thickness of layer (2) clearly exceeds the particle diameter in most cases and should be seen as a rough, not well organized, layer in those cases as indicated in Figure 3a (lower panel).
-The regions for CP layers are indicated by the gray areas in the SLD profiles in the Results section.
+Note, LP layers may either be layers of particles of lower density (surface coverage) or patches of dense packed particles separated by uncovered areas.
+As the coherence length of the neutrons along the surface is on the order of several tenth of $\mu$ m, these two scenarios can not be distinguished.
+In addition the thickness of layer (2) clearly exceeds the particle diameter in most cases and should be seen as a rough, not well organised, layer in those cases as indicated in Fig. 3 a), lower panel.
+The regions for CP layers are indicated by the gray areas in the SLD profiles in the results section.

-In all data sets a native SiO_2 layer is assumed on the silicon substrate.
-This layer was fitted independently from measurements of the substrate in contact with D_2O (not shown) and then kept fixed for the subsequent fits to the FF data.
+In all data sets a native $SiO_2$ layer is assumed on the silicon substrate.
+This layer was fitted independently from measurements of the substrate in contact with $D_2O$ (not shown) and then kept fixed for the subsequent fits to the FF data.
 Note that since the actual APTES layer is very thin, the NR measurement is not sensitive to it due to the limited Q-range.